Creating The Life You Want

 A system is a series of sequential actions to execute any given activity.
 Simple examples of household systems are how and when someone does the laundry, how they plan meals (or not), and even how they shower.

-When we declutter, we remove excess from home.
+When we declutter, we remove excess from our home.
 But when we organize, we sort through things, classify, allocate, and then custom-develop systems for the household and individuals within.

-But the multiple benefits of an organized life depend on that person’s ability to systematize and automate their day-to-day tasks and effectively incorporate those systems and routines into their everyday life.
+However, the multiple benefits of an organized life depend on that person’s ability to systematize and automate their day-to-day tasks and effectively incorporate those systems and routines into their everyday life.

 When daily tasks run “on auto-pilot,” that’s when a person finds the time and headspace to rise to the level of creation in their life.

 When New Habits Become Second Nature

 When new habits and routines become second nature to you and yours, then you can:

 - Dedicate time to what matters most to you.

 - Spend more time with those you love.